localgovdrupal/docs/docs/src/content/index.md

 ### Slack channels

-Join the LocalGov Drupal Slack channel if you would like to get involved.
+Email [hello@localgovdrupal.org](hello@localgovdrupal.org) if you'd like to join the LocalGov Drupal Slack community.

 There's a channel for #content and occassional meetups of content designers.
 These are really good places to get help, share learnings or request new features.